Saturday, April 27, 2024

 From the balcony in the surround theater a plexiglass display below shows actual video from Argo, the submersible camera Ballard invented and the U.S. Navy funded.
 Both had their own reasons for needing this advanced technology.
 Their secret collaboration was made public after the Titanic's discovery 12,000 feet below the ocean surface.

 The museum was designed to resemble the hull of 4 ships prows projecting from the side of the jagged glass cube that forms the museum’s atrium.
 Each “hull” soars almost 60 feet into the air, roughly the same height as the hull of the Titanic from its waterline to the deck.
+Marie provides some scale.

 This "Game of Thrones" stained glass window stands